Digital Pianos vs. Acoustic Pianos:

-Cordogan's clearly and actively sells both categories and our staff will take the time to educate you on the pros and cons of both acoustic and digital pianos and specific models therein.
-The method by which Cordogan's uses to help determine which is right for you begins with an important consultation about what you are hoping to accomplish with the instrument you seek.
-You will then be enlightened as to the features of acoustic, digital and even "hybrid" pianos to further fine tune (no pun intended) those needs.
+Cordogan's clearly and actively sells new & used acoustic and digital pianos.
+Our staff will take the time to educate you on the pros and cons of both acoustic and digital pianos and specific models therein.
+The method by which Cordogan's uses to help determine which is right for you begins with an important Q&A about what you are hoping to accomplish with the instrument you seek.
+We will then share the features of acoustic, digital and even "hybrid" pianos to further fine tune (no pun intended) those needs.
 More often than not, we will raise important issues that you may have never thought of, which can drastically change what you thought you might have wanted or secure your confidence in the original product you sought.

 A MESSAGE TO PARENTS:

 Have you ever, as an adult, said that you wish your parents would have offered you lessons or wish your parents would have made you stick with it?
 If so, then please don't ever let your children say that about you!
-Your children are growing up in the Microsoft Generation the world where almost every activity offers results more instant than learning to play a musical instrument.
+Your children are growing up in a most unique time — the world where almost every activity offers results more instant than learning to play a musical instrument.

-TV, computers, video games, sports, MTV, pop culture are all part of today's life in most young people.
-Some of these activities can be argued are important in some capacity, yet all vie for the same daily time slots that could have been spent practicing an instrument which could have culturally enriched a child's life.
+TV, computers, video games, sports, social media, pop culture are all part of today's life in most young people.
+Some of these activities can be argued are important in some capacity, yet all vie for the same daily time slots that could have been spent practicing an instrument which could culturally enrich a child's life.
 Compounding this dilemma are school music program budgets which are vanishing and musical instrument/lesson costs which keep increasing.

 With all of these factors, the parent's role in their child's musical aptitude is ever on the rise.
-These social changes should be examined to determine how they might affect your effort to musically educate your child in todays world.
-Given the importance of your childs musical education and the pontential costs involved, Cordogans will help you to evaluate your needs.
+These social changes should be examined to determine how they might affect your effort to musically educate your child in today’s world.
+Given the importance of your child’s musical education and the potential costs involved, Cordogan’s will help you evaluate your needs.

 That said, learning to play the piano on a good digital piano is the equivalent of snowboarding instead of skiing.
 Both snowboarding and skiing can get you down the hill, but snowboarding is more popular among younger people these days.
-If you buy 'em ski's, they may not take to it or be as excited about it.
-In general, kids relate to digital pianos better, especially those children who spend a great deal of time on the computer, as digital pianos are actually distant relatives to the computer and are even capable of being connected to a comptuer for enhanced learning.
-Families who wish to limit their children's exposure to and participation in the world of pop culture may be better suited with an acoustic piano.
+If you buy skis, kids may not take to it or be as excited about it.
+In general, kids often relate to digital pianos better, especially those children who spend a great deal of time on the computer, as digital pianos are actually distant relatives to the computer and are even capable of being connected to a computer or tablets or even a smart phone for enhanced learning.
+Parents who wish to limit their children's exposure to and participation in the world of "all things electronic" may be better suited with an acoustic piano.

 This is all great, you say.
 But does it play like a PIANO?